Disclaimer: All opinions expressed on AndyBox.com are my own and do not necessarily reflect those of my airline, its

 Dispatch vs Air Traffic Control

 Many people’s initial reaction when they hear “flight dispatcher” is to think we are air traffic controllers, like they saw in Pushing Tin.
 We talk to ATC on occasion, but our jobs are very different.
-They are high-tech, highly skilled “traffic cops” who work hard to keep the aircraft from running into each other both on the ground and in the air.
+They are highly skilled “traffic cops” who keep the aircraft from running into each other both on the ground and in the air.
 They don’t really care how much fuel we burn, how much money we make, or even whether the flight is legal as long as it doesn’t run into another flight.
 They work for the FAA.
 Dispatchers, on the other hand, are essentially mission control for a particular airline, working out many of the operational details of each flight but not involved in aircraft separation.
 A flight needs both Dispatch and ATC to operate safely.